-Check out The Essential Guide to Website Archiving to learn how you can capture and store immutable records of your website and social content
+Learn how to capture and store immutable records of your website and social content with our guide.

 As you can imagine, capturing and archiving these pages can become a nightmare for compliance and marketing teams who need to retain records of all promotions and communications delivered internally and externally.

 With so much data to monitor and retain, an archiving platform captures this information and ensures a complete and accurate record is safely stored in a legally admissible format.
 Teams can then utilise the platform for auditing purposes with the ability to revisit the archives from any date and time.